 Doing business with DNREC during the coronavirus period.
 More Info

-On June 6, 2017, the DNREC Division of Climate, Coastal, & Energy hosted the Delaware Climate + Health Conference at the Buena Vista Conference Center in New Castle.
+On June 6, 2017, the DNREC Division of Climate, Coastal and Energy hosted the Delaware Climate + Health Conference at the Buena Vista Conference Center in New Castle.
 The event brought together health and medical professionals, environmental and social groups, and critical services stakeholders to explore the ways climate change is exacerbating challenges in public and environmental health in Delaware.

 An estimated 70 participants attended the conference, contributing to stakeholder discussions following presentations by 10 Climate + Health Conference speakers.